Australia's political opposition to support Facebook, Google legislation: sources

 Lawmakers from Australia’s centre-left Labor party endorsed the bill at a meeting in Canberra on Tuesday, said the sources, who were not authorised to speak to media on the matter and declined to be identified.

 It needs support from the opposition as Prime Minister Scott Morrison’s ruling Liberal party does not have a majority in the country’s upper house.
-The bill is expected to be introduced into parliament this week.
+The bill is expected to be voted on in parliament as soon as this week.

 Representatives for Google and Facebook did not immediately respond to requests from Reuters for comment.